themanyone/whisper_dictation/README.md

 ## New in this branch

-**Fewer dependencies.** We saved over 1Gb of downloads and hours of setup by eliminating torch, pycuda, cudnn, ffmpeg dependencies.
+**Fewer dependencies.** We saved over 1Gb of downloads and hours of setup with [Whisper.cpp](https://github.com/ggerganov/whisper.cpp), eliminating torch, pycuda, cudnn, ffmpeg dependencies.
 Those older versions can be found in the `legacy` branch.
 Get just the `main` branch to save time.

 `git clone -b main --single-branch https://github.com/themanyone/whisper_dictation.git`

 ## Preparation

 Install [GStreamer](https://gstreamer.freedesktop.org/) using the system's package manager.
-It is necessary to record temporary audio clips for sending to your local `whisper.cpp` speech to text (STT) server.
+It is necessary for recording temporary audio clips to send to your local `whisper.cpp` speech to text (STT) server for decoding.
 The required `ladspa-delay-so-delay-5s` may be found in the `gstreamer1-plugins-bad-free-extras` package.

 **Fedora 42 Beta.** This OS is not a supported CUDA arch.
 But you can install the [Fedora 41 CUDA repo from Nvidia](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=Fedora&target_version=41&target_type=runfile_local), and it will work.
 But you must also install manually, [from a Fedora 41 repo mirror](https://packages.fedoraproject.org/search?query=gcc), `gcc13-13.3.1-2.fc41.1` and `gcc13-c++-13.3.1-2.fc41.1`, Remove compatability versions of gcc14, gcc14-c++ first.
 Finally, edit `.bashrc` to make the CUDA environment available to compile with.